 We’ve touched on some of the driver experience as it pertains to tipping and rider interaction, but what else do drivers consider before picking a platform?

 Uber and Lyft have both implemented policies to ensure drivers on their platforms are safe drivers, driving in newer cars that are safe for you the rider.
 Your driver should appear in a car no older than 15 years old (in some markets they’re required to drive even newer vehicles), and free of serious traffic violations and/or a criminal record.
 This is for your safety.

 While a background check is required everywhere, as well as proper inspection and registration, in some markets drivers are required to have their cars inspected.
 All drivers are sent a welcome kit with decals to place on their vehicle.
 After a certain number of rides, Lyft will send a light-up Lyft logo to drivers to use instead of the decal.
 These decals are mandatory under taxi and limousine laws; failure to have them on your car can mean a big fine.

 Which rideshare service drivers decide to drive with depends on income.
 In large cities, while it’s most common for drivers to drive for Uber, some drive exclusively with Lyft.
 In suburban and rural areas it’s very common for drivers to drive for both services.
 However, drivers find that overall, driving for Uber is usually more lucrative, with significantly shorter drive times to pick up passengers.

 Neither company gets high marks for treatment of drivers.
-With Uber, rate cuts in urban markets have cut pay for many drivers, however it does offer long pickup fees for exceptionally long drives to get passengers.
+With Uber, rate cuts in urban markets have decreased pay for many drivers; however, it does offer long pickup fees for exceptionally long drives to get passengers.
 Lyft does not — which allows it to offer cheaper rates.
 Customers know this, and have started to use Lyft to escape the long pickup premium.

 Winner: Lyft, barely